-Here you don't start the J, you call low from dummy and play the Q. The reason for this play is that you hope RHO started with Kx and the K will now drop under you're A, and the carefully preserved J in dummy will capture the Ten from RHO who started with Txx.
+Here you don't start the J, you call low from dummy and play the Q. The reason for this play is that you hope RHO started with Kx and the K will now drop under your A, and the carefully preserved J in dummy will capture the Ten from RHO who started with Txx.
 No losers in the suit.
+Also, if the Q loses to the K on your left, the A and J clean up the suit if it breaks 3-2.